 Drug Free Business provides essential services and at this time, our office is open and ready to serve you.
 Our Medical Review Officers, Client Services, Random Selections staff, etc. are working remotely from home.
 Our in-house collection site in Bothell is open for urine drug test collections 7:00 a.m.
 11:00 a.m. (break for lunch), then open 12 noon to 3:30 p.m.
-M-F. Because it is impossible to provide safe-distancing, alcohol testing at this site has been temporarily suspended.
+M-F. Alcohol testing at our office has now resumed.
 We are updating our Collection Site Locator service daily as we receive information about changes.
 Many collection sites are now requiring donors to wear a mask/face covering such as a bandana, scarf, or handmade mask that covers the nose and mouth and a no-contact forehead temperature check upon entry.

 This is per the CDC guidelines.

 Drug Free Business is issuing the following statements regarding the continued operation of drug testing facilities during the COVID-19 crisis.

 Drug testing is essential to public safety and business operations.
 Drug and alcohol testing is required by federal regulations for the transportation industry as described in 49 CFR Part 40 and drug, and alcohol testing must be completed per US Department of Transportation regulations for DOT agencies FMCSA, FAA, FTA, FRA, USCG and PHMSA.